Healthcare11 min read

 • Extended Multiple Response - Select all that apply (SATA)

-• Highlight - Identify key information in text
+• Highlight - Identify key information directly in the text or chart

 Study Timeline for NCLEX-PN Success